 The Desktop is the center of Windows OS.
-We keep a lot of files there, and since this is where you land up after you login to your account, it creates chaos if you can’t access it.
-Sometimes the system throws an error which says Desktop refers to a location that is unavailable.
-First of all, there is nothing to panic.
-Your files are safe, its the system which is not able to find it.
-In this post, we will suggest you a couple of fixes that will help you recover from Location is not available error for Desktop in Windows 10.
+We keep a lot of files there, and since this is where you land up after you log in to your account, it creates chaos if you can’t access it.
+Sometimes the system throws an error that says Desktop refers to a location that is unavailable.
+First of all, there is nothing to panic about.
+Your files are safe, it’s the system that is not able to find them.
+In this post, we will suggest you a couple of fixes that will help you recover from Location is not available error for Desktop in Windows 11/10.

 Desktop Location is not available or accessible